JeremyFenwick/jf.github.io/_posts/2025-07-03-Grokking-the-Actor-Model.markdown

 ### The Actor Model

 I first learned about the actor model from working with Elixir/Erlang distributed systems in my spare time.
 Conceptually each "actor" handles processing and state management on its own.
 Actors then pass messages between eachother via their inboxes.
 This approach is extremely robust and offers fantastic horizontal scaling without the use of mutexes, locks or semaphores - all of which are very tricky to work with and reason about at scale.
+Critically state is encapsulated within each actor and only ever shared via message passing.
+This eliminates a large category of bugs right out the gate.

 But I think its best to see it in action.
 So lets solve our scheduling problem.
 We only need four actors for the simplest solution to this problem, each with its own responsibility: